wrossmorrow/envoy-extproc-sdk-java/README.md

 ExternalProcessor service = new ExternalProcessor(new MyRequestProcessor());
 ```
-because this contains a gRPC service implementation for `envoy`'s spVecs.
+because this contains a gRPC service implementation for `envoy`'s specs.

 ### Details